Stretch of Portage Avenue reopens as crews partly tear down West End building lost to fire | CBC News

 Stretch of Portage Avenue reopens as crews partly tear down West End building lost to fire

-The 110-year-old Kirkland Block building, which was destroyed by a fire that closed Portage Avenue for two days, was partly demolished overnight.
+The 110-year-old Kirkwood Block building, which was destroyed by a fire that closed Portage Avenue for two days, was partly demolished overnight.

 The building, which housed the West End BIZ storefront, went up in flames Wednesday morning, spewing large plumes of smoke into the air over the next two days as crews worked to put out the blaze.